Using Parse with Swift and Xcode 6

 Long time reader, Lukas von Mateffy, shares this tutorial with you guys on how to use Parse in Swift.

 When Apple announced Swift, they told us that their new programming language will still support Objective-C Code.
-Than means, we can still use the popular Frameworks like Parse etc.!
-If you don’t know what Parse is, check it out HERE.
+That means we can still use popular frameworks like Parse.
+If you don’t know what Parse is, check it out here.

-Since the Methods are the same you can still work with the Methods you used before and you only have to change the Syntax.
+For the usage of Parse features, Chris has already made a tutorial in his course.
+Since the methods are the same, you can still work with the methods you used before and you only have to change the syntax.

-In this Tutorial I will only cover how to import Parse Framework into your Swift Project and some Basics in how to use it.
+In this tutorial I will only cover how to import the Parse Framework into your Swift project and some basics in how to use it.
 Alright, let’s get started!

-After that step, it will show you a List of your Application Keys.
+After that step, it will show you a list of your application keys.
 Keep these safe!
-With them you will access your Parse Data etc.!
-For the iOS App you will need the Application Key and the Client Key.
+With them you will access your Parse data.
+For the iOS app you will need the Application Key and the Client Key.

 Step 2: Setup Xcode Project